 - Excessive intoxication (.15 or greater)

 - Intoxication manslaughter (fatal DWI accident)

 The penalties for a DWI conviction are harsh and have lasting consequences, financially and in many other facets of life.
-Even on a first offense, you face thousands of dollars in fines and surcharges, plus loss of your license.
-A second or subsequent offense within five years can result in a drivers license suspension where an occupational license isn’t available and can trigger jail or home monitoring, ignition interlock, major fines and other penalties.
+Even on a first offense, you face thousands of dollars in fines and surcharges, plus potential loss of your license.
+A second or subsequent offense within five years can result in a drivers license suspension where an occupational license isn’t available and can trigger jail time as a condition of probation or home monitoring, ignition interlock, major fines and other penalties.

 A Former DWI Prosecutor in Your Corner

 San Antonio DWI lawyer, Kurt Gransee, previously served as a prosecutor on the Bexar County DWI Task Force.
 He is intimately familiar with the procedures and equipment used by police when they investigate suspected drunk drivers.
 Those insights help him to ask the right questions and challenge the prosecution’s evidence, through motions or at trial, to cast doubt on the charges.
 Did the officer have reasonable cause for the traffic stop?
 Were the field sobriety tests properly administered?
 Does the squad car camera tell a different story?
 Can the Breathalyzer results or blood samples be trusted?
 Were you properly informed of your rights?
 Also, more importantly the breath or blood test is a reading of your blood or breath at the time of the test, NOT when driving.
 The number of the breath or blood test has built in variables plus you could have been dramatically lower 1-2 hours earlier when driving.